harlows/TERTL509/modules/introduction/digital-literacy-frameworks.md

 #### Frameworks in the wild

 > The University of Waikato's Graduate Attributes outline the competencies that graduates are expected to develop during their studies.
 Papers taught at the University are designed to offer students the opportunity to develop these competencies.
 These are either explicitly integrated throughout the curriculum or taught as stand-alone “Disciplinary Foundations” papers.
+>
-> Looking specifically at the second dimension, *Empowering students for a digital society*, how closely do these competencies align with those of the Graduate Attributes?
+> Looking specifically at the second dimension of the HeDiCom framework, *Empowering students for a digital society*, how closely do these competencies align with those of the Graduate Attributes?
 > Familiarise yourself with the behavioural indicators for the Empowering students for a digital society dimension.
 Which indicators provide good matches with the corresponding Graduate Attributes?
 > Which indicators would you be best placed to assess in your paper?